moryba/Beth-project/README.md

 # Beth-project

 ## Introduction
 The BETH dataset addresses a critical need in cybersecurity research: the availability of real-world, labeled data for anomaly detection.
-Unlike synthetic datasets, BETH captures genuine host activity and attacks, making it a valuable resource for developing robust machine learning models.
+Unlike synthetic datasets, BETH captures genuine host activity and attacks, making it a valuable resource for developing robust machine learning models [1].

  The scale, diversity, and structured heterogeneity of BETH dataset makes it an invaluable resource for advancing anomaly detection techniques and enhancing the robustness of machine learning models in the cybersecurity domain.